Quercus suber: Distribution and habitat

 The cork oak occupies the area around the western Mediterranean basin.
-In Portugal, natural and cultivated stands cover an area of 750,000 hectares.
-There are natural populations of the nominate form at altitudes between 150 and 300 m above sea level, the subspecies occidentalis is found along the Atlantic coast.
-In Spain the occurrences remain mostly below 600 m, but rarely reach heights of 1200 m.
-In Spain, cork oaks are common in the southern half of the country, as well as in the western and northeastern areas, but rare in central Spain.
-In Italy one finds natural occurrences along the Tyrrhenian Sea and in eastern Apulia on the Adriatic Sea.
-Also on the Adriatic is the cork oak on the Dalmatian coast.
+In Portugal, natural and cultivated stands cover an area of 750000 ha.
+There are natural populations of the nominate form at altitudes between 150 and 300 m above sea level, while the subspecies occidentalis is found along the Atlantic coast.
+In Spain the occurrences remain mostly below 600 m, but rarely reach heights of 1200 m; cork oaks are common in the southern half of the country, as well as in the western and northeastern areas, but rare in central Spain.
+In Italy one finds natural occurrences along the Tyrrhenian Sea and in eastern Apulia on the Adriatic Sea, and across that sea the cork oak also grows on the Dalmatian coast.
 It is one of the most common forest trees in Sardinia.
-Natural and man-made occurrences exist in Africa on the Mediterranean coast of Tunisia, Algeria and Morocco and at altitudes up to 1000 m, on the High Atlas up to 2000 m.
+Natural and man-made occurrences exist in Africa on the Mediterranean coast of Tunisia, Algeria and the Al-Maamora Forest of Morocco and at altitudes up to 1000 m, on the High Atlas up to 2000 m.
 In its native range, cork oak forests cover approximately 22000 sqkm.

 Outside of its natural range, the cork oak is cultivated in the Crimea, the Caucasus, India and the Southwestern United States.
 The subspecies Quercus suber occidentalis also thrives in mild areas of England.

-The species needs very little light and cannot survive in dense populations.
-It loves warmth, grows at annual mean temperatures of 13 to 17 C and can withstand maximum temperatures of up to 40 C. In the area of distribution, the temperature rarely falls below freezing point, but temperatures down to -5 C without damage and down to -10 C without major damage can be tolerated.
-The cork oak is not hardy in Central Europe.
+The species needs a lot of light and cannot survive in dense populations.
+It thrives in warm regions, growing with annual mean temperatures of 13 to 17 C and can withstand maximum temperatures of up to 40 C. In its distribution, the temperature rarely falls below freezing point, but cork oaks tolerate temperatures down to -5 C without damage and down to -10 C without major damage.
+The species is not hardy in Central Europe.
 It endures drought and survives dry periods in summer by reducing its metabolism.
 An annual rainfall of 500 to 700 mm is considered optimal, in cooler locations 400 to 450 mm can be sufficient with enough humidity.
-Cork oaks have low soil demands and also grow in poor, dry or rocky locations.
-They rarely thrive on calcareous soils, but they are often found on crystalline slates, on gneiss, granite and sands.
+Cork oaks have low soil demands, being able to grow in poor, dry or rocky locations.
+They rarely thrive on calcareous soils, but they are often found on crystalline slates, on gneiss, granite, and sands.
 The acidity of the soil should be between pH 4.5 and 7.

-The cork oak is considered a pyrophyte because it recovers quickly after forest fires as it is protected by the cork.